×

 Do you have anything more to add about local medical facilities in Philippines?

 "There are many Govt. and private hospitals dotted around the city and offer reasonably good facilities.
-Unfortunately, due to the xenophobia of most of the nurses, one has to put up with their ignorance and nastiness," remarked one member in Angeles City.
+Unfortunately, due to the xenophobia of most of the nurses, one has to put up with their ignorance and nastiness," wrote one digital nomad living in Angeles City, Philippines.

 As a foreigner living in Philippines, will I have access to public healthcare?
 What is it like?